TheMarlboroMan/dfw-jumpstart/README.md

 does things like use external representations and manipulate representations in the layout from the code.

-The documentation of the class if fairly complete in any case.
+The documentation of the class is fairly complete in any case.

-###Add new input:
+###Add new inputs:

 - Add it to the enum in class/input.h.
 - In case you need a keyboard input, locate the sdl key mapping in SDL_keycode.h (locate SDK_scancode.h first, usually in /usr/include/SDL2).